devskale/offpunk/README.md

 import" a few other libraries if they are available to offer an improved experience or some other features.
 Python libraries requests, bs4 and readability are required for http/html support.
 Images are displayed if chafa or timg are presents (python-pil is needed for chafa version before 1.10).
 When displaying only a picture (not inline), rendering will be pixel perfect in compatible terminals (such as Kitty) if chafa is at least version 1.8 or if timg is used.

 To avoid using unstable or too recent libraries, the rule of thumb is that a library should be packaged in Debian/Ubuntu.
 Keep in mind that Offpunk is mainly tested will all libraries installed.
 If you encounter a crash without one optional dependencies, please report it.
+Patches and contributions to remove dependencies or support alternatives are highly appreciated.

 Run command `version` in offpunk to see if you are missing some dependencies.